macicchino/Food_Insecurity/README.md

 ## Michael C:

-    Specific Topic : Urban Agriculture, also known as Controlled Environment Agriculture (CEA), is a rapidly growing industry driven by the increasing  demand for locally grown produce.
+    Specific Topic : Indoor Agriculture, also known as Controlled Environment Agriculture (CEA), is a rapidly growing industry driven by the increasing  demand for locally grown produce.
+How has CEA production changed over the past decade in Urban areas ?
+What are the costs/benefits of CEA compared to traditional agriculture.

     Hypothesis_1   :

     Hypothesis_2   :

     Data Set       :

 ## Emery S: